 White.
-Unlike the Western culture, white is linked to death and mourning.
-People wear white clothes to the funerals.
+Unlike Western culture, white is linked to death and mourning.
+People wear white clothes for funerals.

 Orange.
-This color Chinese people associate with a good health.
+This color Chinese people associate with good health.

 Yellow.
 An interesting fact is that yellow can be associated with vulgarity.
-When the Chinese say “yellow picture” or “yellow book” discussing types of publication or media, it’s in reference to this type images and websites.
+When the Chinese say “yellow picture” or “yellow book” discussing types of publications or media, it’s in reference to this type of image and websites.

 Green.
 Hats colored green for men in China mean the man’s wife is unfaithful.